Why the Guardian?

 Ad Product – Ophan

 It even developed a proprietary ad product with the help of its in-house analytics tool.
 Dubbed as “Pulse”, buyers can place ads on the surging stories of theguardian.com.
-Stories which are procuring 300 page views per minute will be made available in an auction environment and buyers can bid (only above the preset floor price) to get the impressions.
+Stories that are procuring 300 page views per minute will be made available in an auction environment and buyers can bid (only above the preset floor price) to get the impressions.

 The Guardian Ad Manager